DuckDB type support

 val mapStrDate: DuckDbType[Map[String, LocalDate]] = DuckDbTypes.varchar.mapTo(DuckDbTypes.date)

-UNION Types
+UNION types

 DuckDB's UNION type for tagged unions: